nonzzz/bencode/README.md

 # Bencode

-A bencode decode and decode library implement by go.
+A bencode encode and decode library implement by go.

 - [x] Decode
 - [x] Encode